ISFP-T vs ISFP-A: Which Adventurer Are You Really?

 About the Author

 Keith Lacy is an introvert who’s learned to embrace his true self later in life.
 With a background in marketing and a successful career in media and advertising, Keith has worked with some of the world’s biggest brands.
 As a senior leader in the industry, he has built a wealth of knowledge in marketing strategy.
-Now, he’s on a mission to educate both introverts and extroverts about the power of introversion and how understanding this personality trait can unlock new levels of productivity, self-awareness, and success.
+Now, he’s on a mission to educate both introverts and extroverts about the power of introversion and how understanding this personality trait can discover new levels of productivity, self-awareness, and success.